appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

  HTTPS_PROXY=http://1.2.3.4:8080
  ```
 3. Save the changes and restart the Appsmith instance.
-4. To use an HTTPS proxy, you also need to add a trusted custom Certificate Authority (CA) to Appsmith.
+4. When using an HTTPS proxy, you may want to add a trusted custom Certificate Authority (CA) to Appsmith.
 See [Custom Root CA Certificate](/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate) to set up a certificate authority.

 ## Troubleshooting